FastEndpoints/FastEndpoints/Src/Documentation/wiki/Pre-Post-Processors.md

-# pipeline behaviors
+# pre/post processors

-rather than writing a common piece of logic repeatedly that must be executed either before or after each request to your system, you can write it as a pipeline behavior and attach it to endpoints that need them. there are two types of pipeline behaviors. `pre-processors` and `post-processors`.
+rather than writing a common piece of logic repeatedly that must be executed either before or after each request to your system, you can write it as a processor and attach it to endpoints that need them. there are two types of processors. `pre-processors` and `post-processors`.

 # pre-processors